ksator/junos-automation-with-ansible/README.md

 Except for the module **junos_netconf**, all the Ansible modules for Junos require the NETCONF to be configured on the Junos devices.
 Note: It is not required to use Junos CLI to configure Netconf on Junos devices.
 This can be done with the Ansible module junos_netconf.

-# How to use this repository
+# Requirements to use this repository

 ### Get the content of the remote repository locally